adl/hoaf/README.md

       0 1

-I have absolutely no intention to represent state-labeled automata with multiple initial states in Spot, so if I had to read such an automaton, I would immediately convert it into the following TGBA, with a new initial state representing the union of two original states, and pushing everything (label and acceptance) on the outgoing transitions:
+I (Alexandre) have no intention to represent state-labeled automata with multiple initial states in Spot, so if I had to read such an automaton, I would immediately convert it into the following TGBA, with a new initial state representing the union of two original states, and pushing labels on incoming transitions and acceptance on outgoing transitions (acceptance on incoming transitions would work as well):

     HOA: v1
     States: 3